 Calculators: This is a course of mathematical concepts and techniques, not a course of mechanical computation, so we will have little use for calculators.
 A few of the homework problems may require the use of a basic scientific calculator, which can perform numerical calculations, and can give values of the trigonometric, inverse trigonometric, exponential, and logarithm functions.
 Such a calculator can be purchased at discount stores for a few dollars.
 A basic scientific calculator can be used during exams, although it is not necessary to have one.
-However, since knowing the graphs of the standard functions from trigonometry and calculus is an essential skill, use of graphing calculators during exams is prohibited.
+However, use of graphing or programmable calculators during exams is prohibited.
 Use of any calculator with the capability to store formulas or other information is also prohibited during exams.

-Cell phones: Cell phones must be turned off before entering the classroom - there are no exceptions.
+Cell phones, laptos and other electronic devices: must be turned off before entering the classroom - there are no exceptions.
 Cell phone calculators cannot be used in exams.
+Anyone using such devices in class will be counted absent.